yorkulibraries/exlibris-catalogue-search-box/readme.md

 | **Default Value** | "" |
 | **Where to find** | This will add a class to div above main .search-container.
 You can also edit the styles directly in your css and get the class name from Browser Inspector (Right click on page -> Inspect).
 | **Required** | No |

+## DEV NOTE
+* Fork it for your institution or clone the widget and add css for button color for your institution.

 ## TODO
 * Internationalization